abhishek-7901/go-auth/README.md

 ---

-- The SQLite database is persisted in the `data/` directory on your host.
+- The SQLite database is persisted in the `data/` directory on your container.